Python bindings

 - build on a host machine - useful for syntax/import/API testing only

-True cross-compilation of the Python bindings is not currently supported.
+True cross-compilation of the Python bindings is not supported.

 Board build